 You can configure a connection between Sites deployment and Dynamic Media deployment that allows webpage authors to use Dynamic Media images in their web pages.
 While authoring webpages, the experience of using remote Assets and remote Dynamic Media deployments remains the same.
 This allows you to leverage the Dynamic Media functionality via Connected Assets feature, for example smart crop and image presets.

-Create Connected Assets configuration as described above.
-When configuring the functionality, select Fetch original rendition for Dynamic Media Connected Assets option.
+Create Connected Assets configuration as described above, except when configuring the functionality, select Fetch original rendition for Dynamic Media Connected Assets option.

 Configure Dynamic Media on local Sites and remote Assets deployments.
 Follow the instructions to configure Dynamic Media.